David-Sandeep/Audio_files_organizer_for_iphone/README.md

     - If updating metadata fails, the script tries to re-encode the audio file using FFmpeg, ensuring compatibility.

 5. **Move Processed Files**:
-    - Successfully processed files are moved to a folder named `audio songs`, preserving the folder structure.
+    - Successfully processed files are moved to a folder named `audio songs`, preserving the folder structure, if user prompt's yes then all files will move to target location.

 6. **Generate Logs**:
     - The script generates logs for: